Team

 Anastasia Strousopoulou

-Anastasia Strousopoulou is a student of Master 2 in Archeology of historical periods in Paris 1.
-As part of her BA in History, Archeology and Cultural Resource Management, she has completed several fields of work.
-Specifically, she organized Kalamata’s candidacy as "Capital of European Culture for the Year 2021" at the Culture Center, as well as on sites of archaeological excavations in Greece (Kythnos).
-Moreover, Anastasia has completed her Master 1 on Archeology and Sciences on Archeology in Paris 1.
+Anastasia Strousopoulou graduated from a MA in Archeology at Paris 1.
+As part of her BA in History, Archeology and Cultural Resource Management, she organized Kalamata’s candidacy as "Capital of European Culture for the Year 2021" at the Culture Center.
+She took part to various archaeological excavations in Greece.

 Within the project, she is the responsible for stratigraphical analyses, vectorisation and GIS of the demoi of west coast of Attica.